kumarrajusahu/SQL-Music-Store-Data-Analysis/README.md

 1. Import the SQL file into your database
 2. Load all CSV files into respective tables
 3. Run SQL queries for analysis
-4. (Optional) Connect with Power BI / Excel for visualization

 ---